tkhduracell/garmin-grafana/README.md

 3. Run command `docker compose run --rm -e MANUAL_START_DATE=YYYY-MM-DD -e MANUAL_END_DATE=YYYY-MM-DD garmin-fetch-data` to update the data between the two dates.
 You need to replace the `YYYY-MM-DD` with the actual dates in that format, for example `docker compose run --rm -e MANUAL_START_DATE=2025-04-12 -e MANUAL_END_DATE=2025-04-14 garmin-fetch-data`.
 The `MANUAL_END_DATE` variable is optional, if not provided, the script assumes it to be the current date. `MANUAL_END_DATE` must be in future to the `MANUAL_START_DATE` variable passed, and in case they are same, data is still pulled for that specific date.

+> [!TIP]
+> If you are running this more than once to update the old data after container update, and want to only fetch specific data points instead of everything for the bulk fetch (to save time and resources), you can set `FETCH_SELECTION` to the measurements you want to fetch again.
+You can override the value of compose like this `docker compose run --rm -e MANUAL_START_DATE=YYYY-MM-DD -e MANUAL_END_DATE=YYYY-MM-DD -e FETCH_SELECTION=activity,sleep garmin-fetch-data` if you just want to update/re-fetch the past activities and sleep data and nothing else.
+Look at the compose file comments to know what values are available for this variable.

-4. Please note that the bulk data fetching is done in **reverse chronological order**.
+1. Please note that the bulk data fetching is done in **reverse chronological order**.
 So you will have recent data first and it will keep going back until it hits `MANUAL_START_DATE`.
 You can have this running in background.
 If this terminates after some time unexpectedly, you can check back the last successful update date from the container stdout logs and use that as the `MANUAL_END_DATE` when running bulk update again as it's done in reverse chronological order.

-4. After successful bulk fetching, you will see a `Bulk update success` message and the container will exit and remove itself automatically.
+2. After successful bulk fetching, you will see a `Bulk update success` message and the container will exit and remove itself automatically.

-5. Now you can run the regular periodic update with `docker compose up -d`
+3. Now you can run the regular periodic update with `docker compose up -d`

 ## Backup InfluxDB Database